-But in an SPA, navigating from page to page may not necessarily hit the server.
+But in an SPA, one can navigate from page to page without necessarily hitting the server.
 Thus, in an SPA, the only time session’s are validated is when making an AJAX call to the server.

 First of all, I always check the returned http status code on all of my ajax calls.
 If 401 (unauthorized) is returned, I prompt the user to re-login.

 Here is the logic I use to make sure the user can’t not page around after his server-side session has timed out.

 - I set my server-side session timeout (max inactivity interval) to 30 min.

 - I setup a 31 min client-side timer that runs on app startup and resets whenever client navigates from page to page.